Tsuweiquan/learn-next-js/tutorial10.md

 ```
 Put the `not-found.tsx` file in the same folder

-NotFound component does not accept props
+NotFound component does not accept props, to generate dynamically, need to use the `usePathname`

 ```
 "use client";